 Musée Bert-Flint, also known as the Bert Flint Museum and La Maison Tiskiwin, is a privately owned museum that until not too long ago belonged to Bert Flint, a highly regarded Dutch anthropologist and a much-respected art historian.
 The museum is housed in the former residence of Bert Flint which is located very near to Bahia Palace.
+Enjoy a visit to this charming museum with any of our classic Egypt and Morocco Tours.

 Many people who have been to Marrakech and visited a number of the Marrakech’s museums would agree that Musée Bert-Flint is without question one of the best museums in the area, particularly if ancient cultures fascinate you.